 When you might be able to buy a Nio (and sign up for a battery plan) in the U.S. is still not clear, but the company has established a home base in San Jose as its North American headquarters, which also serves as its main research and innovation center.
 Positioned in the heart of Silicon Valley, it supports the design center in Munich, Germany; the advanced engineering and R&D center in Oxford, England.
 Nio’s global headquarters are in Shanghai, with software being coded in Beijing, electric drive systems being built in Nanjing, and production happening at Hefei.

 As the development of battery technology continues to accelerate, the idea of offering them as a service instead of “built into” the structure and price of a vehicle for its entire life is an appealing one.
 Battery swap stations are expensive to build and require land to sit on, so they come with their own issues – it will be interesting to see if Nio’s model gets adopted more widely by other brands.
-Watch the GreenCars blog for news as it develops!
+Watch the GreenCars News for industry info as it develops!